lynzrand/lunik/readme.md

 lunik link ~/.moon/bin/ moon moonc mooninfo moon_cove_report moonrun moondoc lunik -f
 ```

+## Running

+Symlink the Lunik executable with other names, and Lunik will spawn the correct version of the corresponding tool.

+If you want to specify the toolchain to use, add `+<toolchain_name>` in the place of the first argument, like `moon +dev build`.

 ## Specifying new toolchains

 A toolchain is represented by an object in `$.toolchains`.